 It’s no secret that as writers, we’re all about telling a good story.
 An engaging plot, powerful characters, compelling settings, and vivid imagery all play a part in making our stories real for the reader.
-But sometimes in literature you’ll find that the best stories have a second, deeper story floating underneath the first.
+But sometimes in literature you’ll find that the best stories have a second, deeper narrative floating underneath the first.
 These are called allegories.

-What is allegory in literature?
+What is an allegory in literature?

-No matter what message the allegory is trying to send, it’s important that the “surface story” is strong enough to stand as an enjoyable work of literature on its own.
+No matter what message the narrative is trying to send, it’s important that the “surface story” is strong enough to stand as an enjoyable work of literature on its own.
 This is the secret to major allegorical works that have survived through the years and been enjoyed by generations of readers.

 Why do we use allegory in our writing?

-Very often the author will use allegory as a literary device to convey an idea that might be too sensitive or too complex to discuss overtly.
+Very often an author will use allegory as a literary device to convey an idea that might be too sensitive or too complex to discuss overtly.
 Creating an allegorical story makes difficult ideas more accessible and easy to understand for the average reader.

 Allegory vs. symbolism

 In an allegory, everything is symbolic.
 But how does that differ from symbolism as a literary device?
-Symbolism uses images, places, people, colours, or abstract ideas to represent something beyond the thing’s literal meaning; for example, a rose to represent love, or a jack o’lantern to represent halloween.
-Within the world of your story, symbolism can also be contextual images like a toy that represents a character’s childhood or a place that symbolizes the relationship between two people.
-When these symbols recur regularly throughout the work, they’re called motifs.
+Symbolism uses images, places, people, colors, or abstract concepts to represent something beyond the thing’s literal meaning; for example, a rose to represent love, or a jack-o-lantern to represent Halloween.

-Allegory is related to symbolism, but it’s much broader.
-Allegory will usually be sustained throughout the whole story and use larger elements to convey an idea.
-For example, instead of using a character’s expensive broken shoes as a symbol for their gradual detachment from materialism, the entire character as a whole will be a larger symbol for something else, such as the values and relationships we might sacrifice in our pursuit of worldly success.
-Symbolic elements (such as shoes) might be used to emphasize the allegory even further, but they’ll all be part of a bigger, wider layer of storytelling that parallels the one we see.
+Allegory is similar, but it’s much broader.
+Allegory will usually be sustained throughout the entire plot and use larger elements to convey an idea.
+For example, instead of using a character’s expensive broken shoes as a symbol for their gradual detachment from materialism, the entire character as a whole will be a symbolic allegorical figure for something else—such as the values and relationships we might sacrifice in our pursuit of worldly success.

-Types of allegories
+Types of allegory in literature

 Although an allegorical story can function as a symbol for just about anything, allegories generally fall into two distinct types: historical and conceptual allegory.